nismod/nismod.github.io/_presentations/oxford-hpc.md

 #### Many jobs

-`parallel` - run in parallel https://www.gnu.org/software/parallel/
+[GNU `parallel`](https://www.gnu.org/software/parallel/) lets you run the same command lots of times in parallel, without necessarily making changes to the script or command-line tool you want to run.

+`parallel` has a [book-style tutorial and documentation](https://zenodo.org/record/1146014) and [videos](http://www.youtube.com/playlist?list=PL284C9FF2488BC6D1) which give a good introduction.

+A few quick examples follow:

 Count the lines in all the CSV files anywhere in the current directory:

     find . -name '*.csv' | parallel wc -l

-Use an argument list from a file (each line gets passed to the command separately, replacing `{}`):
+Use an argument list from a file (each line from `list.txt` gets passed to the command separately, replacing the `{}`):

     cat list.txt | parallel echo {}

-Use an argument list from a CSV (each row gets passed to the command separately, and each column value is available as a numbered argument):
+Use an argument list from a CSV (each row gets passed to the command separately, and each column value is available as a numbered argument).

+For example, `arg.csv` might contain:

+    a,b
+    1,2
+    3,4

+Then `parallel` can read the file and pick up column names from the header:

-    parallel -a args.csv --colsep ',' python run.py --alpha {2} --beta {1}
+    parallel --header : -a args.csv --colsep ',' echo "a={a} b={b}"

 One important option for `parallel` is `-j` - to limit the number of jobs that run in parallel.
 E.g.